 Apart from festival days, there is no food available within the castle itself.
 However, there are a number of places around the castle to eat.

-One of the traditional foods meals in the area is a Bergische Kaffeetafel (or Coffee Table from the Berg Land).
+However, if you are not from the area and are just visiting Burg Castle in Solingen, one of the things you should try is the traditional Bergische Kaffeetafel (or Coffee Table from the Berg Land).
 Our visit was on one of the hottest days of the year so far.
 Accordingly, we decided to have ice coffees and ice cream instead.

 Many of the cafés and restaurants around Burg Castle close on Mondays, so we ended up at Café Voigt.
 My brother had a waffle and declared that it was “pretty good” and my ice coffee definitely hit the spot.